 According to Deadspin, Jerry Jones is “a power-hungry jackal.”
 While that may be hyperbole, the Cowboys owner is certainly a hyper-aggressive media magnet who isn’t afraid of alienating fellow owners.
-He recently made headlines when a committee of fellow NFL owners threatened Jones with lost draft picks and even termination.
+He famously made headlines when a committee of fellow NFL owners threatened Jones with lost draft picks and even termination.
 The reason?
 Jones has been on a relentless campaign to antagonize, provoke and stymie NFL commissioner Roger Goodell, who the other owners count on to keep the money flowing in.

 Don’t overestimate the value your community places on your product.

 According to The Los Angeles Times, football stadiums cost three times what they used to but don’t last as long.
 In addition, they don’t offer year-round employment and aren’t used enough to make a significant contribution to the local economy — and taxpayers are taking notice.
 There used to be widespread public support for tax-subsidized stadiums, but those days appear to be coming to an end.
 In California, for example, virtually all new stadiums since 2002 were built without any taxpayer dollars.
-That trend likely forced the Chargers to leave San Diego, where the team haggled in vain for years in an effort to secure subsidies that taxpayers continuously voted down.
+That trend likely forced the Chargers to leave San Diego in 2017, where the team haggled in vain for years in an effort to secure subsidies that taxpayers continuously voted down.

 You can’t support the cord-cutting movement.